Great White Fleet

-The Great White Fleet was the popular nickname for the group of United States Navy battleships that completed a journey around the globe from December 16, 1907 to February 22, 1909 by order of President Theodore Roosevelt.
+The Great White Fleet was the popular nickname for the group of United States Navy battleships that completed a journey around the globe from 16 December 1907, to 22 February 1909, by order of President Theodore Roosevelt.
 It consisted of 16 battleships divided into two squadrons, along with various small escorts, and earned its moniker for the stark white paint on its hulls.

-The fleet's primarily mission was to make friendly courtesy visits to numerous countries while displaying new U.S. naval power to the world; Roosevelt sought to demonstrate growing American military prowess and blue-water naval capabilities.
+The fleet's primary mission was to make friendly courtesy visits to numerous countries while displaying new U.S. naval power to the world; Roosevelt sought to demonstrate growing American military prowess and blue-water naval capabilities.
 Another goal was to deter a threatened war with Japan amid growing tensions around 1907.
 The voyage helped familiarize the 14,500 officers and sailors with the logistical and planning needs for extended fleet action far from home.

 After long neglecting the Navy, Congress started generous appropriations in the late 1880s.
-Beginning with just 90 small ships, over one-third of them wooden and obsolete, the navy quickly added new steel fighting vessels.
+Beginning with just 90 small ships, over one-third of them wooden and obsolete, the Navy quickly added new steel fighting vessels.
 The fleet's capital ships were already obsolete compared to the British dreadnoughts in 1907.
 Nevertheless, it was by far the largest and most powerful fleet that had ever circled the globe; the mission was a success at home and in every country that was visited, including in Europe (which was visited only briefly).